Manav Gupta

-Manav Gupta (born 29 December 1967) is an Indian contemporary artist known for his paintings, installations and large-scale public art projects on environment consciousness and sustainable development.
+Manav Gupta (born 29 December 1967) is an Indian contemporary artist known for paintings, installations and large-scale public art projects on environment consciousness and sustainable development.
 He has reinvented the identity of rural Indian clay pottery and redeployed various other material like construction scrap to create site specific, contemporary art and environmental installations and sculptures.
-He has been acknowledged as one of the most versatile and erudite contemporary artists to come from India and is widely regarded as a 'maverick genius' and a 'visionary'.
+He has been acknowledged as one of the most versatile and erudite contemporary artists to come from India and is widely cited as a 'maverick genius' and a 'visionary'.

-He has conceptualised and created multiple layers of interdisciplinary engagements at his installations and exhibitions, with other art forms, and outreach programmes with students, educational institutes, the general public as all stakeholders of society, to raise awareness through his 'arth – art for earth' programmes on sustainable living with the message of "respecting the true wealth of life on earth", with recurring episodes of 'Dialogues at the waterfront' at his various public art projects.
+Gupta has developed multiple layers of interdisciplinary public-engagement programmes alongside his installations and exhibitions, with other art forms, and outreach programmes with students, educational institutes, the general public as all stakeholders of society, to raise awareness through his 'arth – art for earth' programmes on sustainable living with the message of "respecting the true wealth of life on earth", with recurring episodes of 'Dialogues at the waterfront' at his various public art projects.